Multiple myeloma: Initial

-The preferred treatment for those under the age of 65 is high-dose chemotherapy, commonly with bortezomib-based regimens, and lenalidomide–dexamethasone, to be followed by a stem cell transplant.
-A 2016 study concluded that stem cell transplant is the preferred treatment of multiple myeloma.
+The preferred treatment for those under the age of 65 treatment with bortezomib-based regimens, and lenalidomide–dexamethasone, to be followed by high dose chemotherapy and stem cell transplant.
+A 2016 study concluded that a stem cell transplant is the preferred treatment for multiple myeloma.
 There are two types of stem cell transplants to treat multiple myeloma.
-In autologous hematopoietic stem-cell transplantation (ASCT) – the patient's own stem cells are collected from the patient's own blood.
+In autologous hematopoietic stem-cell transplantation (ASCT) – the patient's stem cells are collected from the patient's blood.
 The patient is given high-dose chemotherapy, and the patient's stem cells are then transplanted back into the patient.
-The process is not curative, but does prolong overall survival and complete remission.
+The process is not curative but does prolong overall survival and complete remission.
 In allogeneic stem-cell transplantation, a healthy donor's stem cells are transplanted into the affected person.
 Allogenic stem-cell transplantation has the potential for a cure, but is used in a very small percentage of people (and in the relapsed setting, not as part of initial treatment).
 Furthermore, a 5–10% treatment-associated mortality rate is associated with allogeneic stem-cell transplant.

 People over age 65 and people with significant concurrent illnesses often cannot tolerate stem-cell transplantation.
 For these people, the standard of care has been chemotherapy with melphalan and prednisone.
 Recent studies among this population suggest improved outcomes with new chemotherapy regimens, e.g., with bortezomib.
 Treatment with bortezomib, melphalan, and prednisone had an estimated overall survival of 83% at 30 months, lenalidomide plus low-dose dexamethasone an 82% survival at 2 years, and melphalan, prednisone, and lenalidomide had a 90% survival at 2 years.
 Head-to-head studies comparing these regimens have not been performed as of 2008.